 If you have finally decided on going solar, it’s recommended to contact the Sustainable Electricity Association of New Zealand (SEANZ) - the country’s representative body for solar electricity.
 Before they can install solar energy options in your home, you must comply with their requirements first.

 If you want a do-it-yourself installation, you need to ensure you have compliance with NZ electrical standards, as well as city council regulators first.
-For some regions, building consent is needed, so it’s best to check this before proceeding with the installation process.
+For some regions, a building consent is needed, so it’s best to check this before proceeding with the installation process.

 Installing solar panels and batteries in your home may not be the easiest option when connecting electricity, but it is worthwhile in the long run.
 When potential is maximised, solar energy can be as efficient as on-grid power.